naushadbegum/Project_2_watch_up_react/watch-up/README.md

 1. [Dafont](https://www.dafont.com/) - Used for the romans story font displayed in website
 ### Screenshot :
 1. [CreateMockup.com](https://www.createmockup.com/generate/) - Used to generate responsive website mockup for README file
-2. [Canva.com](https://www.canva.com/) -Used to generate the colour scheme for the project
+2. [Canva.com](https://www.canva.com/) -Used to generate the colour scheme and favicon logo for the project
 ### Banner photo:
 1. [Thewatchbox.com](https://www.thewatchbox.com/) -Used for the banner image of the home page
 2. [Acollectedman](https://www.acollectedman.com/) -Used for the card images in the home, detail my watch pages